DerekK44/PICwriter/docs/source/components/dc.rst

 Sub-wavelength Grating Assisted Contra-Directional Coupler
 ------------------------------------------------------------

 For more details on the principles and operation behind this type of component, please see https://doi.org/10.1364/OE.25.025310.
-This component one regular waveguide (at top) and one sub-wavelength grating (at bottom) to selectively reflect a certain spectral band to the `intput_bot` port.
+This component uses one regular waveguide (at top) and one sub-wavelength grating (at bottom) to selectively reflect a certain spectral band to the `input_bot` port.
 Apodization of the top waveguide is also supported.

 .. automodule:: picwriter.components
    :members: SWGContraDirectionalCoupler